kyma-project/test-infra/prow/README.md

 In the content of the `kyma-project` organization, the main purpose of Prow is to serve as an external CI test tool that replaces the internal CI system.

 Prow configuration replies on this basic set of configurations:
-- Kubernetes cluster deployed in Google Container Engine (GKE)
+- Kubernetes cluster deployed in Google Container Engine (GKE).
-- GitHub bot account
+- GitHub bot account.
 - GitHub tokens:
-    - `hmac-token` as a Prow HMAC token used for validating GitHub webhooks.
+    - `hmac-token` which is a Prow HMAC token used for validating GitHub webhooks.
-    - `oauth-token` as a GitHub token with read and write access to the bot account.
+    - `oauth-token` which is a GitHub token with read and write access to the bot account.
-- Service accounts and their Secret files for sensitive jobs that are encrypted using Key Management Service (KMS) and stored in Google Cloud Storage (GCS)
+- Service accounts and their Secret files for sensitive jobs that are encrypted using Key Management Service (KMS) and stored in Google Cloud Storage (GCS).
-- The `starter.yaml` file with a basic configuration of Prow components
+- The `starter.yaml` file with a basic configuration of Prow components.
 - Webhooks configured for the GitHub repository to enable sending Events from a GitHub repository to Prow.
 - Plugins enabled by creating and modifying the `plugins.yaml` file.
 - Jobs enabled by creating and configuring the basic `config.yaml` file and additional `yaml` files for specific Kyma components.